© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen y Gyrn Roman Road is a scheduled monument protected by Cadw under reference ME264.
 View the official record →

-Pen y Gyrn Roman Road is a Roman transport route located in Meirionnydd, Wales, dating to the Roman period of occupation in Britain.
+Pen y Gyrn Roman Road is a Roman transport route located in Meirionnydd, Wales, forming part of the network of roads that connected Roman military and civilian settlements across the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME264.

 Pen y Gyrn Roman Road dates from the roman period, and is classified as a road.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen y Gyrn Roman Road is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME264.